greg-raven/grus/_posts/2022-10-14-democrats-should-not-use-immigration-to-cut-wages.md

 ---
-title: 'Democrats should not use immigration to cut wages'
+title: "Democrats should not use immigration to cut wages"
 layout: post
 categories:
 - Letters